chen-keinan/k8s-vulndb-collector/README.md

 ## k8s-vulnDB-collector

-This open source project collect data from k8s Vulnerability adviository and pars it to usabe json format
+This open source project collect data from k8s Vulnerability adviository and parse it to standard vulnerability doc in json format

-### example:
+### Example:

 ```json
 {